 Noisy children.
 Friendly dogs.
 Friends and family who may or may not like traditional Church.

-For now, we ask that if you are unvaccinated you continue to wear a mask.
 You are welcome to bring your own lawn chair if you would like as well as a water bottle.
 (We do not have running water at The Land).
 Weather on the prairie can change quickly.
 Dressing in layers, wearing work/hiking boots, and bringing blankies/sun hats are all helpful hints to make sure you stay comfortable.

 What to Expect at The Land